grauds/clematis.doc/docs/clematis-explained/testing/pomodoro.md

 ## A Shallow Test

-Pomodoro uses Redux to store much of the application data, however there is a number of plain components using properties.
+Pomodoro uses Redux to store much of the application data; however, there are a number of plain components using properties.
 Tests are just checking these components can be rendered.
 The same can be checked for more complex
 components: